-The majority of Catholics are baptised into membership of the Church as a baby or child and grow up in an environment where the Church is always part of their lives.
+The majority of Catholics are baptised into membership of the Church as a baby or child and grow up in an environment where the Church is a meaningful part of their lives.

-Some people, however, are moved by the Holy Spirit to consciously and freely seek Baptism later in their life journey.
+Some people are moved by the Holy Spirit to consciously and freely seek baptism later in their life journey.

-During the first centuries, the growth of the Church came very largely through the Baptism of adults.
+In the first hundred years after Christ, growth of the Church came very largely through the baptism of adults.
 In recent years, the Church has returned to many of these first-century ceremonies for welcoming adults who seek baptism into the life of Christ.

-This journey of faith, this period of reflection and discovery, and the ceremonies that accompany it have been brought together in a programme the Church calls ‘The Rite of Christian Initiation of Adults’ or ‘RCIA’.
+This journey of faith, with reflection, discovery and accompanying ceremonies, have been brought together in a programme the Church calls ‘The Rite of Christian Initiation of Adults’ or ‘RCIA’.